 When the weather is at its coldest, pipes, especially those in basements or attics, are in danger of freezing.
 When the temperature rises, the ice inside the pipes melt and the water expands; which can, in turn, cause your pipes to leak or burst.

 A burst pipe can cause serious and costly damage in the home, including water damage, mold and mildew growth, and costly furnace/water heater repairs.

 Many homeowners opt to have their pipes insulated to protect them from the freezing temperatures.
 Insulation on your pipes will also aid in conserving your hot water and can help prevent some of the normal wear and tear on your plumbing system.

-If you're looking for a licensed plumber in South Orange County to handle everything from emergency repairs to gas line services and everything in between, call Always Plumbing Services!
+If you're looking for a licensed plumber in South Orange County to handle everything from emergency repairs to gas line services and everything in between, call Always Plumbing Heating and Air !
 Choosing us means you enjoy upfront pricing, emergency service, fast turnarounds, and expertly trained technicians.
 Our experts will provide you with comprehensive solutions to meet your needs!